hapax/hapax.github.io/assets/simple-physics.md

 great deal of limitation and falsehood.
 In the words of
 [Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), *custom without truth is the antiquity of error*.
-Hacker spirit is the perfect antidote for custom without truth.
+Hacker spirit, that willingness to peek around the corner, is the perfect antidote for custom without truth.

 #### Annotated references